1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 hour = hour ? hour : 12;
 ```

-You do what you have to to finish fast!
+You do what you have to do to finish fast!

 With additional time, I would have liked to figure out how to not reduce the spatial resolution of the data.
 A particle system in WebGL to show the rate (canvas can draw 10,000+ things at 5 FPS but not 60) and a more compact representation of that data (something like NetCDF perhaps) could have worked.
 If I had been more familiar with those tools, I might have given it a shot.

 Getting to make things at different tempos is one of my favorite parts of working on a graphics desk.
-Tight time constraints force you to find creative solutions and slack between projects gives you space to explore techniques and tools you hadn't realized realized you wanted to learn.
+Tight time constraints force you to find creative solutions, while slack between projects gives you space to explore techniques and tools you hadn't realized realized you wanted to learn.